Bears-R-Us/arkouda/pydoc/setup/MAC_INSTALL.md

 Download, clone, or fork the [arkouda repo](https://github.com/Bears-R-Us/arkouda).

 We encourage developers to fork the repo if they expect to make any changes to arkouda.
-They can then their fork and add the Bears-R-Us repo as a remote:
+They can then clone their fork and add the Bears-R-Us repo as a remote:
 ```bash
 git clone https://github.com/YOUR_FORK/arkouda.git
 git remote add upstream https://github.com/Bears-R-Us/arkouda.git